-Take you to the territories of true otherness” (A Blessing of Angels, John O’Donohue)
+Take you to the territories of true otherness” (A Blessing of Angels:by John O’Donohue)

-Our culture and conditioning, does not encourage the expression of a full range of feelings.
+Our cultural conditioning, does not encourage the expression of a full range of feelings.
 If you notice carefully every family has it limits as to how much expression is allowed.
 Sometimes anger is allowed but not sadness.
-What you often find in this case is that anger was used for both emotions: anger and sadness; or conversely, sadness was allowed, but no anger.
+What you often find is that anger is used for both emotions: anger and sadness; or conversely, sadness is allowed, but no anger.
 What was your family pattern?
 You can bet there was a family pattern!
 It is up to each of us to examine and change a pattern that precludes full expression.
 For instance men often get a pass when they express anger, while expressing sorrow is not encouraged.
 Women are more readily accepted when they express sadness, even though men and women have a boatload of both emotions.

 Give voice to your emotions, even if they come out in a strangled way.
 Hearing one’s self speak out is important.
 A good time to practice is when driving.
-Hearing yourself speak in an assertive or emotional way will break the spell suppression has over you...
+Hearing yourself speak in an assertive or emotional way will break the hypnotic spell of suppression....
 A woman said to me the voice that comes out is ‘not me.’
 It was not her adult voice, but her voice nevertheless; just a younger version.
 It was a young vulnerable voice of childhood when she was not allowed to express, especially anger or sadness.
-How then can this woman be joyful, wildly in love with life unless she can work her way out of this cage?
+How then can this woman be joyful, wildly in love with life unless she works her way out of this cage?
 It can be done.
 In my Journey into a Passionate Life Workbook, I give step by step process and strategies to do just that.

 I was raised to be seen and not heard, and it has been difficult for me to go against those early injunctions.
 I have had to force myself to break the silence, to express my opinions, feelings, and ideas.
 One of the reasons I did fifty-two radio shows was to help myself break the fear of speaking out .Each and every show was a test of determination and courage, as it never became easy.
 Once the interview with a guest started, I could temporarily forget my fears, but each week it was a test.